UB-Mannheim/ocromore/README.md

 At the current stage it is recommended to use PyCharm to perform the next steps.

-Parse files to db and do preprocessing:
+Parse files to db and do pre-processing:

     # All parameters can set in the to_db_reader config
     # set HOCR2SQL parse files to db